-The slip stitch in the back loop technique is the perfect texture for the triangle scarf crochet pattern.
+The slip stitch in the back loop technique is the perfect texture for the crochet triangle scarf.
 It creates ridges that have a unique look you just want to touch.
 Here’s a ribbed beanie crochet pattern using the same knit look stitch.

 HERE ARE A FEW TIPS FOR WORKING THIS STITCH